CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_inversion.md

 where ``\mathcal{G}`` denotes the forward map, ``y \in \mathbb{R}^d`` is the vector of observations and ``\eta \sim \mathcal{N}(0, \Gamma_y)`` is additive Gaussian observational noise.
 Here, ``\mathcal{N}(0, \Gamma_y)`` denotes a multivariate normal distribution with zero mean and covariance matrix ``\Gamma_y``.
-This noise-structure is meant to represents uncertainty, including correlated uncertainty, in the observations.
+This noise structure represents the uncertainty, including correlated uncertainty, in the observations.
 Note that ``p`` is the size of the parameter vector ``\theta`` and ``d`` is taken to be the size of the observation vector ``y``.

 The EKI update equation for parameter vector ``\theta^{(j)}`` of ensemble member ``j`` is